coding-sharks/coding-sharks.github.io/_pages/about.md

   I am currently a first-year Master's student at College of Computing & Data Science, Nanyang Technological University(NTU), supervised by Prof. [Eng Siong Chng](https://scholar.google.com/citations?hl=en&user=FJodrCcAAAAJ).
 Prior to this, I received my B.Eng. degree in Computer Science and Technology from Jinan University in 2025, with English as the medium of instruction.
 My research interests lie in speech processing, with a particular focus on developing efficient and high-quality spoken dialogue system applications.
 I am also keen on exploring Paralinguistic-Aware LLM.

+  **I enjoy talking to and learning from different people, whether it’s about research plans, career development, or life in general.
+I’m also open to academic collaboration opportunities.
+Please feel free to contact me by guoqiang002@e.ntu.edu.sg if you are interested!**

 # 📖 Education